mlcourses/lab-2-blog-post-group1_cs281/post.md

 ## Conclusion

-This lab gives us hands on experience with digital design using 2 to 1 mux, 4 to 1 mux using a 74150 IC chip, testing a 4 to 1 mux with Arduino and designing a Adder circuit.
-The 2 to 1 mux shows how to implement AND, OR and NOT logic gates to create a certain function that we were able to understand through the logic indicators and switches.
-The incoporation of the 74150 IC chip and 4 to 1 mux allowed us to also see this but on a more complex level with careful consideration of unused select lines.
-Integrating an Arduino let us test the 4 to 1 with a microcontroller.
+This lab gives us hands-on experience with digital design by creating a 2-to-1 mux with logic gates, a 4-to-1 mux with a 74150 IC chip, testing the 4-to-1 mux with Arduino and designing a Adder circuit.
+The 2-to-1 mux teaches us how to use AND, OR and NOT logic gates to create a certain function that we were able to understand through the logic indicators and switches.
+The incoporation of the 74150 IC chip and 4-to-1 mux allowed us to also see this but on a more complex level with careful consideration of unused select lines.
+Integrating an Arduino let us verify the functionality of the 4-to-1 mux with a microcontroller.
 The code tested multiple combinations of inputs and verified the output with expected results.
-Lastly creating an Addern illustrated the concept of binary math in relation to logic gates and digital circuits.
+Lastly, creating an Adder circuit illustrated the concept of binary math in relation to logic gates and digital circuits.
 These activities enhanced our abilities and understanding of digital circuits.